dufenz/dufenz/README.md

 My main focus is on Java (Spring Boot) and DevOps practices (Linux, Docker, CI/CD).
 I aim to bridge development and operations — writing clean code and making it production-ready from day one.

-📍 Based in Moscow, relocating to Germany soon
+📍 Based in Moscow, relocating to Europe soon
 🎓 Graduated with honors in Infocommunication Systems